Robot Operation of Home Appliances by Reading User Manuals: Related Work

-\paragraph{Graphical User Interface Agents} Graphical User Interface (GUI) agents \cite{nguyen2024gui, wang2024gui}, similar but unlike appliance operation, operate devices through software interfaces.
-Recently, the prevailing approach involves fine-tuning VLMs on datasets of web or mobile interactions, such as clicking, typing, or tapping, to directly predict on-screen actions \cite{cheng2024seeclick, wu2024atlas, gou2024navigating}.
-An alternative line of work uses visual prompting, where VLMs select actions based on overlaid marks (e.g., boxes or numbers) on GUI screenshots \cite{lu2024omniparser, he2024webvoyager, qin2025ui}.
+Recently, the prevailing approach involves fine-tuning VLMs on datasets of web or mobile interactions, such as clicking, typing, or tapping, to directly predict on-screen actions \cite{lispotlight, cheng2024seeclick, wu2024atlas, gou2024navigating}.

+An alternative line of work uses visual prompting, where VLMs select actions based on overlaid marks (e.g., boxes or numbers) on GUI screenshots \cite{lu2024omniparser, he2024webvoyager, koh2024visualwebarena, qin2025ui}.
 Yet, these methods often struggle with complex GUIs, especially when the documentation is incomplete or unstructured.
 Another line of related research is Retrieval-Augmented Generation (RAG) \cite{lewis2020retrieval}, which augments model input with information retrieval from external sources, such as online manuals or documents.
 Building on this idea, we introduce structurally grounded representations for appliance operation, which encode knowledge from user manuals to enable robust plan generation.

 \reducesecinterval

 \reduceparagraphinterval